 With the growing number of medical spas, knowing these guidelines is imperative, because different coverage is needed for services such as lasers, medical-grade peels and injectables.

-Following are questions you should be asking when selecting a policy:
+Following are questions you should be asking when selecting an insurance for skin treatment policy:

 - Will the costs for defending your claim be deducted from your liability limit or be incurred in addition to your limit?